Holiday pay? What is this 12.07% holiday pay? Do I pay extra for that?

 Do I get a trial period with the nanny?

 Yes, you can definitely have a trial.
-Some families like to follow up their first meeting or interview with a ‘play date’ where the nanny spends time with the children for an hour or so, to see how they all get on before deciding whether to proceed.
-This is totally fine.
+Some families like to follow up their first meeting or interview with a run through of the normal after school routine, or a ‘play date’ where the nanny spends some time with the children.
+This gives you a chance to check their suitability for the role and to see how they get on with the kids before deciding whether to proceed.

 How does payment work?

-In some instances, where the nanny’s start date is more than two weeks in advance we may ask for a deposit to secure the nanny.
-Find out more about deposits here.
+Where the nanny’s start date is more than two weeks in advance we will ask for a Reservation Deposit to secure the nanny.
+Find out more here.

 Is my nanny entitled to sick pay?

-*figures accurate for 2018/19 tax year.
-Weekly earnings average is typically calculated on the previous 8 weeks of employment.
+- Earn an average of at least £118 per week (Weekly earnings average is typically calculated on the previous 8 weeks of employment)

 Is my nanny entitled to maternity pay?

-In the unlikely event that you need to pay maternity pay, we’ll cover this for you.
-Just like sick pay, maternity pay can be really tricky to calculate, with qualifying criteria and varying pay rates to negotiate.
-As the nanny’s employer, you’re legally liable for Statutory Maternity Pay (which can exceed £5,000 a year) – but don’t worry, Koru Kids will handle and pay this for you.
+In the event that you need to pay maternity pay, we’ll cover this for you.
+Maternity pay can be really tricky to calculate, with qualifying criteria and varying pay rates to negotiate.
+As the nanny’s employer, you’re legally liable for Statutory Maternity Pay (which can exceed £5,000 a year) – but don’t worry, Koru Kids will handle all the admin and pay this for you.

 You can find out more about Statutory Maternity Pay here: https://www.gov.uk/maternity-pay-leave/pay